Tech Note W105-21: Design of Nonstructural Members

 Disclaimer: Designs cited herein are not intended to preclude the use of other materials, assemblies, structures or designs when these other designs demonstrate equivalent performance for the intended use.
 CFSEI documents are not intended to exclude the use and implementation of any other design or construction technique.

-Tech Note W200-09: Header Design
+Tech Note W200-23: Header Design

-Summary: The Standard for Cold-Formed Steel Framing AISI S212-07, Header Design is aimed at giving design professionals the tools they need to design headers over door and window openings in buildings.
-AISI S212-07, Header reflects the appropriate design procedures for back-to-back headers, box headers, and L-headers subject to gravity loads
+Summary: AISI S240, North American Standard for Cold-Formed Steel Structural Framing provides provisions needed to design headers over door and window openings in buildings.
+AISI S240 Section B3.3 – Header Design reflects the appropriate design procedures for back-to-back headers, box headers, and Single, Double and Inverted L-headers subject to gravity loads or wind uplift loads.
+This Technical Note provides additional recommendations and design examples intended to supplement the AISI S240 header provisions.

 Disclaimer: Designs cited herein are not intended to preclude the use of other materials, assemblies, structures or designs when these other designs demonstrate equivalent performance for the intended use.
 CFSEI documents are not intended to exclude the use and implementation of any other design or construction technique.

-Summary: The purpose of this Technical Note is to provide a clear understanding of the design requirements and methods to laterally brace (bridge) axially loaded cold-formed steel stud walls.
+Summary: The purpose of this technical note is to provide a clear understanding of the design requirements and methods to laterally brace (bridge) axially loaded cold-formed steel stud walls.

 Disclaimer: Designs cited herein are not intended to preclude the use of other materials, assemblies, structures or designs when these other designs demonstrate equivalent performance for the intended use.
 CFSEI documents are not intended to exclude the use and implementation of any other design or construction technique.

-Tech Note W500-12: Construction Bracing for Walls
+Tech Note W500-23: Construction Bracing for Walls

 Summary: Temporary construction bracing may be necessary to assure structural stability of wall assemblies.
 This temporary bracing is required to resist loads imposed on a structure during construction.
 The purpose of this Technical Note is to provide design guidance.